Wednesday, August 1, 2007

 I thought of Dad's flight, due just a couple of hours after mine.
 First I'll check in to the hotel, I thought, then go back to the airport to pick him up.
 And I thought, too, as we sped along the picturesque landscape of potholed roads, motley houses, Dad's gonna hate this.
 I was sure it was just going to confirm all his apprehensions about this dowdy place.
 All those flight changes would exhaust him, and he'll just want to sleep, just want to go home...

+I was suddenly anxious.
 But then the scrabble of busted roads mingled with the infectious counterpoint of Collie Buddz singing “Tomorrow’s Another Day.”
 The authority of the music, rhythmic but soft, seemed to take the edge off the awful heat.
 And soon the vista, surpassingly beautiful and strange, rushed past my window.
 I was charged with the elation of having arrived.